 For information on which plants provide the best erosion control and wildlife benefit, consult the Texas Plant Information Database at http://tpid.tpwd.state.tx.us/index.asp.

-barrier to rainfall, increasing the potential for erosion.
+Algal capping on the soil causes a nearly impenetrable barrier to rainfall, increasing the potential for erosion.
 Proper grazing helps prevent capping from occurring.